veertuinc/anka-docs/arm/Getting Started/creating-your-first-vm.md

 {{< include file="_partials/arm/Anka Virtualization/create/_index.md" >}}

 {{< include file="_partials/arm/Anka Virtualization/create/_example.md" >}}

+### IPSW vs .app installers

+While we recommend you use `anka create -a latest` to automatically download the latest macOS version to install into the VM, you can bring your own IPSW file which is very similar to how Anka 2 works with .app installers (which are not supported in Anka 3).

+There are multiple ways to obtain IPSW files.
+Apple provides these through their `updates.cdn-apple.com` site.
+You can usually find the official links to the version you want with your preferred search engine.

 ## 3. Start the VM and finish the macOS install